oyale/huertu/src/site/notes/Odoo/Getting Started with Acceptance Testing in Odoo using Behave and `behave_odoo`.md

 3. Don't be afraid to iterate and improve your testing process over time.
 As you gain experience, you'll be able to identify areas for improvement and make the necessary adjustments to optimize your workflow.
 &NewLine;

-1By following these tips and continuously refining your testing approach, you'll be able to create robust and effective acceptance tests for your Odoo modules, ensuring that they meet the needs of your end-users and maintain a high level of quality throughout their development.
+By following these tips and continuously refining your testing approach, you'll be able to create robust and effective acceptance tests for your Odoo modules, ensuring that they meet the needs of your end-users and maintain a high level of quality throughout their development.
+&NewLine;
 ### Show me the code
 If you're interested in exploring the code for both the `odoo_instance` module and the tests I've described in this article, you can find them at the following repository: [https://git.coopdevs.org/coopdevs/odoo/odoo-addons/odoo14-addons/-/tree/14.0/odoo_instance](https://git.coopdevs.org/coopdevs/odoo/odoo-addons/odoo14-addons/-/tree/14.0/odoo_instance).
+&NewLine;
 Happy testing!